What are Transaction Multiples?

-- EV / EBIT – EBIT is derived after adjustment of depreciation and amortization as it reflects real expenses and considers wear and tear of a firm’s assets.
-In case of non-capital intensive companies such as consulting or technology companies, EBITDA and EBIT are somewhat close and hence multiples like EV / EBITDA and EV / EBIT are similar.
+- EV / EBIT – EBIT is derived after adjustment of depreciation and amortization, as it reflects real expenses and considers wear and tear of a firm’s assets.
+In the case of non-capital intensive companies, such as consulting or technology companies, EBITDA and EBIT are somewhat close; hence multiples like EV / EBITDA and EV / EBIT are similar.
 Since EBIT is less than EBITDA, the multiple is higher and is in the range of 10.0x to 20.0x.

 - EV / Capital Employed – This is not one of the popular ways to calculate multiples, but is still used by capital-intensive companies.
 The invested capital determines the potential earnings, however, it doesn’t take differences in profitability.

 - P / E – This valuation metric takes into consideration the price in numerator and earnings per share in the denominator.
 P / E multiple is similar to equity value to net income wherein they are divided by fully diluted shares.
 This multiple is in the range of 12.0x to 30.0x.